-Very flavorful and very bright.
+Broker’s Gin is very flavorful and very bright.
 Sweet bright citrus on the nose, and a bright dose of juniper as well.
-Possibly a hint of spice and florals around the edges, but it maintains a straightforward classical character.
+Possibly a hint of spice and florals around the edges, but it maintains a straightforward classic approach with a nice bit of juniper character.

 Martini is nice, but I find it good and not exceptional.
 I’m looking for that one thing to stand out here and quite unfortunately, complimented with Vermouth, it seems to take on an “everyday” sort of feeling.
-Where’s that balance, that bright citrus and earthy finish?
-It just seems to be simply okay.
+Where’s that balance?